senakasjp/prescribe/USER_GUIDE.md

 - **Responsive Forms**: All forms now work seamlessly on mobile devices

 ### **👤 Profile Management**
-- **Edit Profile**: Update your personal information including name and country
+- **Edit Profile**: Update your personal information including name, country, and city
 - **Real-time Updates**: Profile changes are reflected immediately in the UI
 - **Form Pre-population**: Edit form automatically shows your current values
 - **Data Persistence**: Profile changes are saved to Firebase and persist across sessions
+- **Sri Lanka Districts**: All 25 districts of Sri Lanka available for city selection

 ### **🔥 Firebase Integration**
 - **Dual Authentication**: Both Google and local authentication methods are supported